 Depression is not a standalone condition where one type of treatment can cure all problems.
 Instead, depression can be broken down into different categories depending on the severity of its symptoms.
 While some people experience mild and temporary episodes, others undergo severe ongoing depressive episodes.

 Among the different types of depression, the following are the most common types:

-- Postpartum depression occurs during or after pregnancy due to hormonal shifts.
-In contrast to ‘baby blues’ which typically last for about two weeks after giving birth, postpartum depression is longer lasting with a greater severity in symptoms.
+It occurs during or after pregnancy due to hormonal shifts.
+In contrast to ‘baby blues’ which typically last for about two weeks after giving birth, postpartum depression is longer lasting with greater severity in symptoms.

 What Does Depression Involve?